Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/vertices.rst

 Adds a :doc:`Hook Modifier </modeling/modifiers/deform/hooks>` (using either a new empty, or the current selected object) linked to the selection.
-Note that even if it appears in the history menu, this action cannot be undone in *Edit mode* - probably because it involves other objects...
+Note that even if it appears in the history menu, this action cannot be undone in *Edit Mode* - probably because it involves other objects...

 Blend From Shape, Propagate Shapes